garrandall/popular-music-data/tracks/the-new-girl-in-school-jan-dean.md

   start_date: '1964-05-09'
 ---

-Papa do ron-de ron-de, do ron-de ron-de, do ron-de ron-de, ooh I got it bad for the new girl in school
+Papa do ron-de ron-de, do ron-de ron-de, do ron-de ron-de, oh I got it bad for the new girl in school
 The guys are flipping, but I'm playing it cool Everybody's passing notes in class
 They really dig her now she's such a gas
-Pappa, pappa, pappa, do ron-de ron-de, do ron-de ron-de Do ron-de ron-de, do ron-de ron-de, do ron-de ron-de, ooh I got a fad, pappa do ron-de ron-de, ooh
+Pappa, pappa, pappa, do ron-de ron-de, do ron-de ron-de Do ron-de ron-de, do ron-de ron-de, do ron-de ron-de, oh I got a fad, pappa do ron-de ron-de, oh

 The chicks are jealous of the new girl in school
 They put her down and they treat her so cruel